openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

   newer from PyPi on the system with the enabled Block Storage service volume drivers.

-To use the HPE Primera and HPE Alletra 9k backends, install the following software and components on the HPE Primera storage system:
+To use the HPE Primera, Alletra 9k and Alletra MP backends, install the following software and components on the HPE storage system:

+* Operating System software:

+  * HPE Primera: version 4.4.0 or higher.
+  * HPE Alletra 9k: version 9.4.0 or higher.
-* HPE Primera Operating System software version 4.0.0 or higher.
+  * HPE Alletra MP: version 10.4.2.23 or higher.

-  * On HPE Primera/Alletra 9k storage system, Dedup & Compression is
+* On HPE Primera/Alletra 9k/Alletra MP storage system, Dedup & Compression
-    combined as single option 'deco'.
+  is combined as single option 'deco'.
 Due to this, only either 'thin' volume or 'deco' volume can be created.

 * Also, port number 443 is used instead of 8080.
 This only affects cinder configuration.

-* Additionally, you must install the ``python-3parclient`` version 4.2.11 or newer from PyPi on the system with the enabled Block Storage service volume drivers.
+* Additionally, you must install the ``python-3parclient`` version 4.2.14 or newer from PyPi on the system with the enabled Block Storage service volume drivers.